 These people were simply seekers of truth, goodness, and beauty.
 Since we see all truth as God's truth, we seek along side all seekers of truth, goodness, and beauty.
 Nonetheless, we are unabashedly Christian, not because we are unflappably committed to particular creed or political agenda, but because we have discovered Christianity is not something we do but a gift to be received.

 In this strange land of tweets and drones,

 In the midst of this rapidly changing world, we find ourselves asking, "How do we sing God’s song in a new and strange land?"
 Some of us are native to this new land and some of us are immigrants.
 Nonetheless, we who rightly pass as agnostics, Protestants, Catholics, Eastern Orthodox, and Emergents, have inherited the history of a people who called themselves Baptists.
 For nearly 250 years in Newton, these people have shared a life together, first on the shore of nearby Crystal Lake (once called Baptist Pond) and then on the corner of Beacon and Centre Streets.
 These people insisted that the Gospel Jesus lived and taught was a Gospel of freedom:

 ‘The Spirit of the Lord is upon me, because he has anointed me to bring good news to the poor, to let the oppressed go free, to proclaim the year of the Lord’s favor.’ - Jesus

-We are seeking to live our lives together an ancient rhythm of feast and fasting, of celebration and reflection, which follows a Christian calendar.
-Perhaps the most familiar of these feasts and fasts is Advent and Christmas, Lent and Easter.
+We are seeking to live our lives together in an ancient rhythm of feast and fasting, of celebration and reflection, which follows a Christian calendar.
+Perhaps the most familiar of these feasts and fasts are Advent and Christmas, Lent and Easter.
 We dream of becoming increasingly diverse, drawn together by a desire to learn how to love well.